Lessons That Will Teach You All About Stress

-Several vitamins and minerals play vital roles in stress response and mood regulation in your body.
+Several vitamins and minerals are vital in your body's stress response and mood regulation.
 As a result, a lack of one or more nutrients may impact your mental health and ability to cope with stress.

 Because this mineral is essential for your body's stress reaction, you must obtain enough of it every day.
 Magnesium supplementation has been demonstrated to reduce stress in persistently stressed persons.

 An 8-week study of 264 adults deficient in magnesium discovered that ingesting 300 mg of this mineral daily helped reduce stress levels.
 This quantity of magnesium was even more beneficial when combined with vitamin B6.